UnderGrounder96/rentAcar/README.md

     [audited 1547 packages in 2.69s]
     [found 0 vulnerabilities]

-In order to install all npm dependencies and only then the NodeJS server:
+ In order to use please run the NodeJS server:

     ~/RentAcar/bin> node www
     [Database connected.]